Spenser-Dewey/TRPGNoteTracker/readme.md

       3) Related to Model points 1-2, create a new view specifically to view organizations/families
       4) Related to Model point 3, create a new view specifically to view Events, or add filtering to main notes view
   3) General additions
+     1) Add user sessions
+        1) Associate notes with users
-     1) Importance field in NPC lists, so I can sort NPCs
+     2) Importance field in NPC lists, so I can sort NPCs
-     2) Add user sessions
-        1) Includes log-in screen
-        2) Give access to some campaigns for some users, each campaign has a ~DM~ role
-        3) Associate notes with users
-     3) Calendar!
+     3) Calendar for scheduling sessions